-With Google Analytics, you'll be able to see website insights, and it's broken into different sections, like age, gender and location.
-These sections are labelled clearly on the dashboard and provide colorful graphs for you to interpret.
+Google Analytics is excellent for obtaining demographic details about your audience and their interests.
+With Google Analytics, you'll be able to see website insights broken into different sections, like age, gender, and location.
+These sections are labeled clearly on the dashboard and provide colorful graphs for you to interpret.

 Above is an example of the age overview in the Audiences portion of Google Analytics.
 Notice the breakdown of the numbers and how the graphs give you an excellent visual.
-This tool can be a great asset into getting a really great insight into who’s visiting your website and how your content fits into their lives.
+This tool can be a great asset in getting insight into who’s visiting your website and how your content fits into their lives.

 2. Create a reader persona to target blog content.

 The difference between a reader persona and a buyer persona is that a reader persona generally focuses on the challenges your persona might face.
-How can you write content that solves those challenges with blog posts?
+How can you write content that solves those challenges?

-For example, if one of the challenges you've identified in your buyer persona is "Marketing Mario wants to find a solution to low ROI on ad spending," you can use a reader persona to think of content that surrounds helping that challenge.
+For example, if one of the challenges you've identified in your buyer persona is "Marketing Mario wants to find a solution to low ROI on ad spending," you can use a reader persona to think of content surrounding helping that challenge.

 3. Look at social media analytics.